domo-domino-desu/toc-20260824-zh/README.md

 ## Source

-This uses LaTeX and related programs.
+This is made with LaTeX and related programs.
 To compile the source files, see INSTALL.
 But really, just use the supplied PDF.